 Machu Picchu Ticket Changes: Half Day is Still Better than None

-Half-day entry tickets to Machu Picchu for entry after July 1, 2017 are now available on the official government website.
+All entry tickets to Machu Picchu purchased after July 1, 2017 are for half-day.
+Tickets can be purchased on the official Peruvian government website.

 3 Tickets to choose from:

 - Machu Picchu (this will be the morning shift from 6 am - 12 Noon)

 - Machu Picchu Segundo Turno (or "2do turno" if you look under the "RESERVAS" tab, will be the 2nd shift from 12 Noon - 5:30 pm)